AmirRonaghy/ms-data-science-capstone/README.md

 - Matplotlib
 - Lxml

-3) From the IDE of your choise, open the "NASA_project_model_lda_kmeans_revised2" file and run the script.
+3) From the IDE of your choise, open "NASA_project_model_lda_kmeans_revised2.py" and run the script.
 It should take a few minutes to complete.

 The following resources were used for guidance in developing the script: